3. Frequently asked questions about the TOAR Database (user)

 The focus of TOAR is on the analysis of long-term trends and the TOAR database therefore primarily contains “historic” data.
 We are beginning to implement near realtime data streams for at least some of the major air quality data providers, but this has low priority at present.

 Yes.
-Data curation consists of a first manual inspection to check if the data can be processed at all and adheres to our metadata definitions and data format description (see https://toar-data.fz-juelich.de/documentation/TOAR_TG_Vol02_Data_Processing.pdf for details).
+Data curation consists of a first manual inspection to check if the data can be processed at all and adheres to our metadata definitions and data format description (see The TOAR Data Processing Workflow for details).
 The following automated processing workflow contains several checks and quality tests including statistical tests to detect large discrepancies to expected values and frequency distributions.
-Once a dataset passes these tests it will be inserted into the database where providers and the TOAR data centre team can visualize and inspect the data again.
+Once a dataset passes these tests it will be inserted into the database where providers and the TOAR data team can visualize and inspect the data again.
 Other curation steps include the harmonization of metadata information and the augmentation of metadata through processed earth observation information (see question on metadata).

 TOAR only accepts data from research grade instruments and relies on quality control exerted by the data provider (monitoring agency, scientific institution or other).
 Nevertheless, data processing errors and other factors can lead to errors in the data that is stored in the database.
 We try to identify such errors through an automated quality control tool and, in some cases, through manual inspection.
 Furthermore, preliminary analyses of TOAR data for the scientific papers produced in TOAR-II will identify data errors and we implemented a feedback function so that users can alert us to obvious or likely data errors.
 It is impossible to guarantee the correctness of all TOAR data, but we take data quality serious and do our best to achieve the maximum possible quality of the data in the TOAR database.
 Since the focus of TOAR is on tropospheric ozone, the data quality of ozone is likely better than that of ozone precursor species.
 The quality of the meteorological data from ERA5 can be assessed through the ERA5 validation report (https://confluence.ecmwf.int/display/CKB/ERA5).

 Yes.
-The data flagging scheme of the TOAR database version 2 allows to distinguish between quality flags set by the data provider and data quality flags assigned from our automated quality control tool or visual inspection of the TOAR data centre team.
-Details on how to specify the desired data qualtiy level can be found in https://toar-data.fz-juelich.de/documentation/TOAR_UG_Vol03_Database.pdf, section 5.
+The data flagging scheme of the TOAR database version 2 allows to distinguish between quality flags set by the data provider and data quality flags assigned from our automated quality control tool or visual inspection of the TOAR data team.
+Details on how to specify the desired data qualtiy level can be found in TOAR Near Realtime Data Processing.

-All TOAR-II data are provided without restrictions under a CC-BY 4.0 license.
-This license requires that you acknowledge the data source.
+All TOAR-II data are provided without restrictions under a CC-BY 4.0 licence.
+This licence requires that you acknowledge the data source.
 To facilitate this, each response to a TOAR data query via the REST API contains a citation and acknowledgement metadata element.
 It is your responsibility as data user to make sure that proper acknowledgements are given.
-See also data use policy.
+See also data use policy (https://toar-data.fz-juelich.de/footer/terms-of-use.html) .

 Currently, the TOAR database version 2 can only be accessed via the REST API at https://toar-data.fz-juelich.de/api/v2.
 There is no registration or login required.
-For a documentation on the REST API, see https://toar-data.fz-juelich.de/documentation/TOAR_UG_Vol03_Database.pdf
+For a documentation on the REST API, see Accessing Data through the REST API.

 The TOAR database should be cited as Schröder et al; TOAR Data Infrastructure; https://doi.org/10.34730/4d9a287dec0b42f1aa6d244de8f19eb3